Duane Morris LLP

 Offsetting Earnings

-The Illinois Wage Deduction Act, Wage Assignment Act, and Wage Payment Collection Act govern an employer’s ability to offset earnings against an employee’s debts.
+The Illinois Wage Deduction Act, Wage Assignment Act, and Wage Payment and Collection Act govern an employer’s ability to offset earnings against an employee’s debts.
 Offsets for employee debts also may not result in a payment of less than minimum wages to the employee for all hours worked during any pay period.

 Payments For Maternity And Disability Leave